ilyana-8/Museum/README.md

 4. Booking Page

-* This is the booking ticket page, it will diplay first name, last name, email phone number, nationality, date and numbere of tickets to book
+* This is the booking ticket page, it will diplay first name, last name, email, phone number, nationality, date and numbere of tickets to book

 ![Booking ticket](https://user-images.githubusercontent.com/102199659/214185703-ecc4682d-c474-4b2c-b322-10067b4bb083.png)